Australia unveils laws to make Google, Facebook pay for news | DW | 09.12.2020

-The "world-first" draft law will create a level-playing field in the country's online advertising market, the government says.
+The "world-first" draft laws will create a level-playing field in the country's online advertising market, the government says.
 In response, Facebook said the legislation "misunderstands the dynamics of the internet."

 The laws "will address the bargaining power imbalance between news media businesses and digital platforms," Treasurer Josh Frydenberg said in a statement.